Counting primitive subsets and other statistics of the divisor graph of $\{1,2, \ldots n\}$: Questions

 \begin{question} Is the median size $\nu(n)$ of the primitive subsets of the integers up to $n$ asymptotic to $vn$ for some constant $v$?
 If so, is there an algorithm to compute $v$ to arbitrary precision? \end{question}

 In Section \ref{sec:gpf} we considered sets that avoided 3-term geometric progressions with integral ratio.
-The results in \cite{mcnewgpf} imply that the largest subset of the integers up to $n$ avoiding 3-term geometric progressions with \textit{rational} ratio is also asymptotic to a different effectively computable constant times $n$. \begin{question} Is it possible to give an error term analogous to Theorem \ref{thm:gpf} for the size of the largest subset of the integers up to $n$ avoiding 3-term geometric progressions with rational ratio?
+The results in \cite{mcnewgpf} imply that the largest subset of the integers up to $n$ avoiding 3-term geometric progressions with \textit{rational} ratio is also asymptotic to a different effectively computable constant times $n$. \begin{question} Is it possible to give an error term analogous to Theorem \ref{thm:gpf} for the size of a subset of the integers up to $n$ of maximal size avoiding 3-term geometric progressions with rational ratio?
 Can we count the number of such subsets analogously to Theorem \ref{thm:theta}? \end{question}